pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 * For variable-length data, such as a string, we can use only `GetString(rowIdx int) string` to obtain the data in the corresponding row, and only append data to update it.
 Randomly modifying an element in the variable-length data column involves moving all the subsequent data.
 This creates a heavy overhead.
 To improve the overall performance, this operation is not implemented in `Column`.

-Now that you understand the basics of TiDB `Chunk`s, let’s come back to the interface design.
+Now that you understand the basics of TiDB `Chunk`s, let's come back to the interface design.

 Based on the `Chunk` implementation and the Golang characteristics, we optimized the expression evaluation interface in these aspects: